How to test your Guides before publishing

 Userlane('identify', 'yourTestUserID');

-Now, you will see the Chapter, Guides, and Announcements that this particular User would see.
-Keep in mind that some push notifications would only show once for a user.
-After page reloads, the User will get reset back to the original one.
+Now, you'll see what Chapters, Guides, and Announcements this specific User sees.
+Remember, some notifications only appear once per user.
+After page reloads, the User will return to their original state.

 3. You can use the console to emulate not only a user but also some attributes.
 To do that, please add the following line in the console and press ENTER: